Bizzaro/php-shipping-label-printer/README.md

 ## How It Works

 This tool is ideal for low-volume shipping (approximately 2 outgoing shipments per month) where a thermal printer investment isn't justified.
-Instead, you can:
+It eliminates the time-consuming and wasteful process of printing labels on regular paper and manually taping them to packages.

+**Traditional Method (Time-Consuming):**
+- Print label on regular paper
+- Cut out the label
+- Use packing tape to attach it to the package
+- Waste time and tape on each shipment

+**With This Tool:**
 1. **Prepare Your Labels**: Create or obtain shipping label images (from carriers like USPS, UPS, FedEx, etc.)
 2. **Generate PDF**: Use URL parameters to specify which labels to print
 3. **Print on Laser Printer**: Print the generated PDF on standard premade adhesive label sheets
-4. **Apply Labels**: Peel and stick the labels onto your packages
+4. **Apply Labels**: Simply peel and stick - no cutting or taping required

 **Technical Process:**
 1. **URL Parameter Processing**: Reads image paths from URL GET parameters (e.g., `?top-left=image.png`)